Norman Sterry: Legal career

 After receiving his law degree, Sterry returned to Los Angeles and was admitted to the California bar in October 1903.
 By 1910, he had partnered with the founders of what became one of California's most prominent law firms, Gibson, Dunn & Crutcher.
 As of 1918, he was one of six lawyers listed as members of Gibson, Dunn & Crutcher.
 Sterry remained with the Gibson Dunn firm throughout his career, serving as a senior partner at least into the 1950s.

 During the 1910s, Sterry was counsel for the Los Angeles Railway and other large companies operating in Los Angeles.
-In a draft registration card completed in September 1918, Sterry indicated that he was self-employed as an attorney with an office in Los Angeles at the Merchants National Bank Building, Suite 1111.

 In the late 1920s, Sterry represented silent film star Lillian Gish in lawsuits involving slander which received national press coverage due to the salacious allegations.

 In the mid-1930s, Sterry also gained national attention for a suit in which he alleged silent film star Mary Miles Minter had been systematically cheated out of her earnings by her mother.
 Sterry alleged that Minter had earned over $1 million, but she did not have lunch money and was left impoverished by the mother.
 The case was ultimately settled in the middle of the proceedings.

 Sterry also represented dime-store heiress Barbara Hutton in a child custody dispute with her former husband Cary Grant in the 1940s.

 In 1953, Sterry, then a senior partner at Gibson, Dunn & Crutcher, successfully represented the New Yankees in a case before the United States Supreme Court, Toolson v.
 New York Yankees, 346 U.S. 356, which upheld an exemption from the antitrust laws for Major League Baseball.

 Family and death

 In 1909, Sterry married Josephine Lewis.
-At the time of the 1910 United States Census, Sterry and his wife lived in Los Angeles with Sterry's mother, Louise, and his three siblings.
+At the time of the 1910 United States census, Sterry and his wife lived in Los Angeles with Sterry's mother, Louise, and his three siblings.

 Sterry and his wife had a daughter, Louisa, and a son, Lewis Trask Sterry.
-At the time of the 1920 United States Census, Sterry was living in Los Angeles with his wife and two children.
-At the time of the 1930 United States Census, Sterry lived on South Rossmore Street in Los Angeles with his wife, two children, and two servants.
+At the time of the 1920 United States census, Sterry was living in Los Angeles with his wife and two children.
+At the time of the 1930 United States census, Sterry lived on South Rossmore Street in Los Angeles with his wife, two children, and two servants.

-He died in February 1971 at age 92 and was survived by his wife, Josephine, and son, Lewis.
-He is buried at the Hollywood Forever Cemetery.
+He died in February 1971 at age 92.